emidombek/darkwood/docs/README.md

    <details>
    <summary>CSS style.css Summary</summary>

    - The CSS includes global styles for the body, main, and header elements, setting the background image and layout.
 It also configures the **canvas** element for firefly-like graphics animation found in the graphics.js file.
 There is also a setting at the very top that removes global settings (credit to my mentor Juliia).
+There are also several media queries to ensure the site remains responsive on several different screen sizes.

    - Highlights of the CSS include some elements including being styled to be initially hidden to facilitate various effects: